taylorSando/docs/documentation/application-overview.md

 ## Messages

-The messages which are sent to and from an application on the input and output queues are encoded as Clojure maps.
-Each message has a `topic` and a `type`.
-A `topic` identifies a group of related messages and a `type` identifies the exact purpose of the message.
-A message may contain any other data.
+The messages which are sent to and from an application through the queues are encoded as Clojure maps.
+The message contains two keys, `topic` and `type`.
+A `topic` identifies a group of related messages, and a `type` identifies the exact purpose of the message.
+A message map may contain additional key and value pairs.

 The `topic` and `type` keys are namespaced to `io.pedestal.app.messages`.
 It is common to require this namespace as `msg`